Designer, maker, and problem-solver. Loves long runs on the beach… wait, wrong bio.

 Who am I?
 The existential question…

-Originally from Chicago, I grew up refinishing spaces—hanging drywall, spackling, sanding, learning electrical, laying flooring—you name it, I’ve tackled it.
-That early love of materiality and making still guides my creative work today, and in my spare time, I continue to rehab spaces and build furniture.
+My design journey didn’t start behind a computer screen—it started with drywall.
+Growing up in Chicago, I spent my childhood rehabbing spaces: hanging drywall, spackling, sanding, learning electrical, laying flooring—you name it, I’ve tackled it. #notasweatshop.
+My early love of materiality and systems-thinking still shapes my creative work today, and in my spare time, I continue to rehab spaces and build furniture.

 I love hiking, trail running, camping & adventure.